0x416c6578/0x416c6578.github.io/posts/011-Attempts-Serial-Stuff.md

 The IR photodiode looks like an SFH2701 from OSRAM, or a knockoff of such.

 AAAHHHH - finally deciphered markings on unknown IC - its an LM393.
 Power supply pins match up, pin 4 (that goes off to uC) is output 1.

+Data coming from output of LM393 is (I think) inverted - TODO: Try inverting back in Saleae